 Many Ethereum clients contain hard-coded bootstrap node lists.
 Updating those lists requires a software update.
 The current lists are small, giving the client little choice of initial entry point into the Ethereum network.
 We would like to maintain larger node lists containing hundreds of nodes, and update them regularly.

 The scheme described here is a replacement for client bootstrap node lists with equivalent security and many additional benefits.
-DNS node lists may also be useful to Ethereum peering providers because their customers can configure the client to use the provider’s list.
-Finally, the scheme serves as a fallback option for nodes which can’t join the node discovery DHT.
+Large lists populated by traversing the node discovery DHT can serve as a fallback option for nodes which can’t join the DHT due to restrictive network policy.
+DNS-based node lists may also be useful to Ethereum peering providers because their customers can configure the client to use the provider’s list.

 DNS Record Structure

-65-byte secp256k1 EC signature over the keccak256 hash of the record content,
+signatureis a 65-byte secp256k1 EC signature over the keccak256 hash of the record content, excluding the

 No particular ordering or structure is defined for the tree.
 Whenever the tree